Islandora/migrate_islandora_csv/TUTORIAL.md

 This repository also contains a `data` folder containing a CSV and sample images, as a convenience so that the accompanying files are easily available on the Drupal server running the migration.
 (This is not the recommended method for making files available to Drupal in a real migration.)

+And, at the moment, this repository contains a Migrate process plugin that transforms strings into associative arrays.
+This is useful for populating multiple Linked Agent fields.
+It will be available when this module is enabled, and the node migration uses it.
+It was written generically and will hpefully become part of Migrate Plus, but for now it is here.

-When you are ready to create your actual migrations, this repository can function as a template for you to create the yml files defining your own migrations.
+When you are ready to create your actual migrations, the contents of this repository can function as a template for you to create the yml files defining your own migrations.

 ## Introduction